Learning to Compute Gr\"obner Bases: Experiments

-\paragraph{The performance gap across the rings.} The accuracy shows that the learning is more successful for $\bQ[\xs]$ than $\bF_p[\xs]$.
+\paragraph{The performance gap across the rings.} The accuracy shows that the learning is more successful on infinite field coefficients $k \in \{\bQ, \bR\}$ than finite field ones $k=\bF_p$.
 This may be a counter-intuitive observation because there are more possible coefficients in $G$ and $F$ for $\bQ$ than $\bF_p$.
 Specifically, for $G$, the coefficient $a/b \in \bQ$ is restricted to those with $a,b\in\{-5, \ldots, 5\}$ (i.e., roughly 50 choices), and $a,b\in\{-100, \ldots, 100\}$ (i.e., roughly 20,000 choices) for $F$.
 In contrast, there are only $p$ choices for $\bF_p$.
 The performance even degrades for the larger order $p=31$.
-Interestingly, the support accuracy shows that the terms forming the polynomial (i.e., the \textit{support} of polynomial) are correctly identified in almost the same accuracy regardless of the order $p$.
+Interestingly, the support accuracy shows that the terms forming the polynomial (i.e., the \textit{support} of polynomial) are correctly identified well.
 Thus, Transformers have difficulty determining the coefficients in finite fields.
-Several studies have also reported that learning to solve a problem involving modular arithmetic may encounter some difficulties~\citep{power2022grokking,charton2023can,gromov2023grokking}, but no critical workaround is known.
+Several studies have also reported that learning to solve a problem involving modular arithmetic may encounter some difficulties~\citep{power2022grokking,charton2024learning,gromov2023grokking}, but no critical workaround is known.

 \paragraph{Incorrect yet reasonable failures.} We observed that the predictions by a Transformer are mostly reasonable even when they are incorrect.
 For example, only several coefficients may be incorrect, and the support can be correct as suggested by the relatively high support accuracy in Tab.~\ref{table:accuracy}.
-In such a case, one can use a \gb basis computation algorithm that works efficiently given the support of each polynomial in the target unknown \gb basis~\citep{traverso1997}.
+In such a case, one can use a \gb basis computation algorithm that works efficiently given the leading terms of the target unknown \gb basis~\citep{traverso1997}.
 Refer to App.~\ref{sec:success-failure-cases} for extensive lists of examples.

-\paragraph{The $\lexprec$ is favorable than $\grvlexprec$.} Table~\ref{table:accuracy} suggests that learning with the term order $\grvlexprec$ may not be as effective as that with $\lexprec$.
-The well-structured nature of $\lexprec$-\gb bases of ideals in shape position may be favorable to Transformers.
-In contrast, $\grvlexprec$ is preferred in computational algebra because of its empirical runtime reduction.
-The computed \gb bases are then transformed to $\lexprec$-counterparts, e.g., by FGLM.
-When we applied the FGLM algorithm to the $\lexprec$-\gb bases to obtain $\grvlexprec$-counterparts, several coefficients become excessively large (e.g., eight-digit integers).
-This requires more than half a billion token classes to covers all numbers).
-Thus, the experiments with $\bQ[x_1, x_2]$ was infeasible.